audi1/cimpel-blog/cimpel-blog/content/posts/2022-03-24-men-in-the-woods.md

 Bacon pretended not to hear him, undressed naked, and began to roughly paint the mysterious ointment.
 "It's according to an old deer fat recipe with a mixture of herb glue and wax and bull testicle extract, it protects us from intrusive insects and masks our odor so we don't scare the bear," Bacon explained.
 "Fuck, you still have to make some total crap!
 But I'll give it a try, because I no longer enjoy having fun here!"
 Floppy said angrily, and he undressed and greased.
-"It's quite nice and it's quite warm, and I'm used to the smell," Floppy said.
+"It's quite nice and it's pleasure  warms, and I'm used to the smell," Floppy said.
 But after a while of walking in the woods, the ointment began to harden uncomfortably and the cell remained sticky.
 The blowing wind spread the fallen leaves of the trees and they stuck to their bodies with the sticky smelly emulsion.

 "What the fuck does that mean, I look better on me like an idiot and it all starts to itch, why did I just listen to you?"
-"Hold on now, we're invisible in the woods, that's the trick," Bacon said "Fuck now I see that some of the leaves are shit, someone shit in the woods and wiped the dirty ass on the leaf and now it's blowing on me" Floppy shouted
+"Hold on now, we're invisible in the woods, that's the trick," Bacon said "Fuck now I see that some of the leaves is dirty shit, someone shit in the woods and wiped the dirty ass on the leaf and now it's blowing on me" Floppy shouted
 "And flies are flying at me, they were trying to catch the bird that crashed into me, so I'm full of fucking leaves, insects and prairies !!!"
 Floppy shouted angrily
 "By the way, when we meet the bear, we have to throw shit him in the eye first and then kill him with long spears!"
 "What shit where do we get shit?"
 Floppy said irritably